Producing Parker

-Producing Parker is an adult animated television sitcom that debuted May 4, 2009 on TVtropolis.
+Producing Parker is an adult animated television sitcom that debuted May 4, 2009 on TVtropolis, and ran for two seasons until July 8, 2011.
 Episodes began airing on Global in fall 2009.

-The plot revolves around the behind-the-scenes antics of a female-targeted daytime television talk show, and stars Parker Kovak (Kristin Booth), the producer of "The Dee Show", and Dee (Kim Cattrall), its self-absorbed and high maintenance host.
-The show's cast also includes Peter Keleghan and Aaron Abrams.
+The series follows Parker Novak and her job as producer of a female-targeted daytime television talk show "The Dee Show" hosted by its self-absorbed and high maintenance Dee.
+It features the voices of Kristin Booth, Kim Cattrall, Peter Keleghan, Aaron Abrams, Sarah Cornell, David Huband, Jamie Watson, Karen LeBlanc and Martin Roach.

 Cattrall was awarded a Gemini for "Best Performance in an Animated Program or Series" in 2010.

 Production

 The series is co-produced by Breakthrough Animation and Philippine Animators Group Inc. in association with CanWest Global and was confirmed for a second season set for February 2011.
 The second season officially premiered April 8, 2011 on Canada's TVtropolis.
 The series was not renewed for a third season.